maxshine/personal-continuous-integrations/.github/pull_request_template.md

 - [] I have performed a self-review of my code
 - [] If it is a core feature, I have done thorough tests.
 - [] Do I keep the documents up to date?
-- [] Will it introduce any breakage?
+- [] Will it introduce no breakage?

 > [!NOTE]
 > Useful information that users should know, even when skimming content.